coolinmc6/blog-updated-RR/README.md

 - Adding the Validate function => L135, 136
 - Displaying errors => L136
 - Use both ReduxForm and Connect from Redux => 141
+- Callbacks in action creator and navigating with history.push

 ## Lecture 117 & 118
 - Installing the correct React-Router.
 Instead of just "react-router", what we need is the web-version: